MiczFlor/RPi-Jukebox-RFID/documentation/builders/update.md

 > [!CAUTION]
 > For optimal system updates, it is strongly recommended to utilize the upgrade feature when transitioning to the next version.
 Manual updates may necessitate specific migration steps and, if overlooked, could result in system failure.

-If you only want to update a few recent comments, this following explanation outlines the steps to do so
+If you only want to update a few recent commits, this following explanation outlines the steps to do so

 Typically, 4 steps need to be considered

 1. Backup Local Changes (Optional)
 1. Pull the latest version from Github
-1. Replace the Web App with the most recent built
+1. Replace the Web App with the most recent build
-1. Optional: Update the config files if required.
+1. Optional: Update the config files

 ### Fetch the most recent version from Github